 Applications

-Mills & Reeve offers around 30 training contracts a year and for the last few years has recruited all of its trainees via its summer vacation scheme.
+Mills & Reeve offers around 30 training contracts a year and recruits all its trainees via the summer vacation scheme.

 The firm uses the Rare Contextual Recruitment System in its application process to identify high-achieving candidates from disadvantaged backgrounds.
 It has also worked with recruitment firm Amberjack to redesign its selection process, to ensure it recruits diverse trainees with the key competencies to be excellent future lawyers.